Seeds – Elderberry

 Description

-Planting/Growing Elderberry Discussion:
+Planting/Growing Discussion:

 Elderberry, Sambucas canadensis, is one of over 200 species.
 Elderberry is mostly known for its medicinal compounds, as it is commonly used in many cold remedies, as well as pharmaceuticals.
 There are four main species and they are said to be interchangeable in medicinal compounds, while the key differences are mainly in size and native areas.
 This is the canadensis species, which is native in North America, in zones 4-9.
 There are other species, such as nigra, which are native to European countries.